 Structural arrays consist of multiple sensors within a building or structure.
 They provide data to help engineers understand how the structure responds to shaking or vibration.

-Although all data from the GeoNet structural array programme are freely available for scientifc and engineering users, we require you to register your interest with us first.
+Although all data from the GeoNet structural array programme are freely available for scientific and engineering users, we currently require you to register your interest with us first.

 Please complete a request to use building array data in writing, outlining the purpose and nature of their research.
 This request needs to be sent to the GeoNet Data Centre Manager.
 The application must list all structures you intend to download data from.

 Note that, if requested by a building owner, GNS Science will supply a list of users who have been given data collected from their building.

 We are intending on updating this data policy to align it with the wider GeoNet data access policy and mechanisms.

 Structures have been primarily instrumented with high-fidelity solid-state accelerometers.

 In selected structures the accelerometers have been supplemented with displacement sensors and multiparameter weather stations.

 These are sampled at 200Hz and streamed in real time to GNS data centres.